 Wondering what the differences are between CBD vs THC?

-CBD oil has quickly become a popular supplement, but is associated with marijuana because, like THC, it comes from the cannabis plant.
+CBD oil has quickly become a popular supplement but is associated with marijuana because, like THC, it comes from the cannabis plant.
 However, because CBD comes from cannabis, there’s a lot of confusion and false information about it.

-This article will clear all of that up and explain exactly what the differences are between THC and CBD, what each of them are used for, bust some common myths, and answer some frequently asked questions.
+This article will clear all of that up and explain exactly what the differences are between THC and CBD, what each of them is used for, bust some common myths, and answer some frequently asked questions.

 Why trust us?
 Most of the information out there on CBD is written for scientific journals, by companies trying to sell you something, or by trendy sites only interested in this week’s buzzword.
 Our goal is to provide the most accurate information about CBD and do all the research so you don’t have to.
 Read more here.